Saturday 4th October –

 We will stop en route to Tulear at Zombitse-Vohibasia National Park.
 This relatively small wildlife sanctuary protects a relict of a once much more extensive forest that is still home to the extremely localized Appert’s Greenbul.
 This dull-looking bird is hardly a star creature for wildlife photography, but much more interesting subjects in this dry deciduous forest include Coquerel’s and Giant Couas, White-browed Hawk-Owl, Madagascan Hoopoe and Rufous Vanga (which has a repertoire of strange vocalizations).
 The forest is also a great place to see and photograph the bizarre Cuckoo Roller.

 Zombitse also holds several species of lemurs.
-We may have another encounter here with Verreaux’s Sifaka and we may even find a Hubbard’s Sportive Lemur at its daytime roost.
+We may have another encounter here with Verreaux’s Sifaka and we may even find the endangered Hubbard’s Sportive Lemur at its daytime roost.
+Zombitsy is also a good place to see the beautiful Standing’s Day Gecko, which is endemic to southwest Madagascar, and en route to Tulear we may encounter Madagascar Sandgrouse.

 Day 7: We will take a flight today from Antananarivo to Morondava, the capital of Madagascar’s Menabe region on its west coast.
 From Morondava we will drive to Kirindy Forest Reserve, around 40km (25 miles) away and our base for the next three nights.
 We should arrive in time for some initial exploration.